devgateway/www.developmentgateway.org/_posts/2007-02-06-launch-of-brazilian-portal-to-promote-national-ict-development.md

 created: 1170783304
 old_path: news/launch-brazilian-portal-promote-national-ict-development
 title: Launch of Brazilian Portal to Promote National ICT Development
-lede: Telemática e Desenvolvimento Ltda announced today the launch of the e-Brazil portal, a bilingual portal that is part of the international network of country gateways supported by the Development Gateway Foundation.
+excerpt: Telemática e Desenvolvimento Ltda announced today the launch of the e-Brazil portal, a bilingual portal that is part of the international network of country gateways supported by the Development Gateway Foundation.
 ---